CS5008-Khoury/Homework-Debugging-C/instructions/README.md

 > [!CAUTION]
 > All assignments will need to have _at least_ three commits to earn full points.
 Most assignments will have many more than that (this is the only one who reaching three may be limited).

+### C Installed
+You will need to have C installed or work remotely on the course servers.
+Visit [Installing C Options](https://github.com/CS5008-Khoury/Resources/blob/main/InstallC.md) to learn more.

-## Setup - Cloning Your Repository
+### Setup - Cloning Your Repository

 On the various operating systems, there are terminal applications.
 These are used to interact with the operating system.
 For example, you can use the terminal to navigate your file system, and run programs.